OpenHistoricalMap/leaflet-ohm-timeslider-v2/README.md

 `stepAmount` -- Set the Time Jump setting to this value on startup.
 See `setStepAmount()` for allowed values.

 `language` -- Display labels and tooltips in the given language.
-See `Object.keys(L.Control.OHMTimeSlider.Translations)` for a list of options.
+See `listLanguages()` for a list of options.

 # Methods